Cabaret (musical): Act I

 The next day at the boarding house, Cliff has just finished giving an English lesson to Ernst when Sally arrives.
 Max has fired her and thrown her out, and now she has no place to live.
 Sally asks Cliff if she can live in his room.
-At first he resists, but she convinces him to take her in ("Perfectly Marvelous").
+At first he resists, but she persuades him to take her in ("Perfectly Marvelous").
 The Emcee and two female companions sing a song ("Two Ladies") that comments on Cliff and Sally's new living arrangement.
 Herr Schultz, an elderly Jewish fruit-shop owner who lives in the boarding house, gives a pineapple to Fräulein Schneider as a romantic gesture ("It Couldn't Please Me More").
 In the Kit Kat Klub, a young waiter starts to sing a song – a patriotic anthem to the Fatherland that slowly descends into a darker, Nazi-inspired marching song ("Tomorrow Belongs to Me").
 He initially sings a cappella, before the customers and the band join in.

 Months later, Cliff and Sally are still living together and have grown intimate.
 Cliff knows that he is in a "dream", but he enjoys living with Sally too much to come to his senses ("Why Should I Wake Up?").
 Sally reveals that she is pregnant, but she does not know who the father is and decides to have an abortion.
-Cliff reminds her that it could be his child and tries to convince her to have the baby ("Maybe This Time").
+Cliff reminds her that it could be his child and tries to persuade her to have the baby ("Maybe This Time").
 Ernst enters and offers Cliff a chance to earn easy money – picking up a suitcase in Paris and delivering it to a client in Berlin.
 The Emcee comments on this with the song "Sitting Pretty" (or, in later versions, "Money").

 Meanwhile, Fräulein Schneider has caught one of her boarders, the prostitute Fräulein Kost, bringing sailors into her room.
 Fräulein Schneider forbids her from doing so again, but Kost threatens to leave.
 Kost reveals that she has seen Fräulein Schneider with Herr Schultz in her room.
 Herr Schultz saves Fräulein Schneider's reputation by telling Fräulein Kost that he and Fräulein Schneider are to be married in three weeks.
 After Fräulein Kost departs, Fräulein Schneider thanks Herr Schultz for lying to Fräulein Kost.
 Herr Schultz says that he still wishes to marry Fräulein Schneider ("Married").

 At Fräulein Schneider and Herr Schultz's engagement party, Cliff arrives and delivers the suitcase of contraband to Ernst.
 Sally and Cliff gift the couple a crystal fruit bowl.
-A tipsy Schultz sings "Meeskite" (meeskite, he explains, is Yiddish for ugly or funny-looking), a song with a moral ("Anyone responsible for loveliness, large or small/Is not a meeskite at all").
+A tipsy Schultz sings "Meeskite" (meeskite, he explains, is Yiddish for ugly or funny-looking), a song with a moral ("Anyone responsible for loveliness, large or small / Is not a meeskite at all").
 Afterward, seeking revenge on Fräulein Schneider, Kost tells Ernst, who now sports a Nazi armband, that Schultz is a Jew.
 Ernst warns Schneider that marrying a Jew is unwise.
 Kost and company reprise "Tomorrow Belongs to Me", with more overtly Nazi overtones, as Cliff, Sally, Schneider, Schultz, and the Emcee look on.